 Most Frequently Asked Questions by our clients.
+Uganda is endowed with variety of tourists attractions that makes it so special in the great lakes region of Africa.
 Make your Africa Adventure vacations to Uganda the most treasurable and memorable with www.gorillatrekk.com.
 Customer satisfaction and creating moments for our clients to feel the value of their money are our key company value.

 WHAT’S THE BEST TIME OF YEAR TO COME TO UGANDA?